vanitoz/nyc_mhtn_ds_Project_3/README.md

     wanted to better tune our model for precision so we decided to use smote again, but the same problem aross of lowering the precession score to raise the F!.

-## Modeling
-Using Scikit-learn and IMBlearn packages 7 classification models were crated.
-- Logerithmic Regression
-- Logerithmic Regression with SMOTE
-- Decession Tree
-- Decession Tree with SMOTE
-- Random Forest
-- Decission Tree with GridSearchCV
-- AdaBoost Gradient Boosting and Weak Learners

 It was determined that the Random Forest model perfromed the best and was utilized for the final implementation.